 When we become a slave to our curriculum we feel the need to check all the boxes.
 To do ‘all the things’, even when they don’t work for us.
 Our first few years we were using a great curriculum, but I became completely overwhelmed trying to make sure we did every activity for every lesson.
 It made us all miserable.

 What’s worse was that I pushed us to do school when we shouldn’t have.
 We struggled to do lessons at Christmas when we were busy and just wanted to enjoy ourselves.
 I made us push through lessons when we were sick so we didn’t ‘fall behind’.
 I even gave into the pressure to cover every single subject possible so my kids wouldn’t have ‘gaps’ in their education.
+I was the furthest thing from ‘flexible’.
 Don’t fall for this.
 It’s a trap!

 Take Back Control!

-If you want some extra help making a new plan, sign up here to get your free Relaxed Homeschool Planning Guide.
+If you want some extra help making a new plan, buy the Relaxed Homeschool Planning Guide.